OmkarPathak/pygorithm/docs/Fibonacci.rst

 --------

 * Fibonacci implementations available:
+    - Generator
+    - Golden ratio
+    - Memorization (which saves some recursions to avoid computation of same series again and again)
     - Recursion
-    - Cache (which saves some recursions to avoid computation of same series again and again)

 * Get the code used for any of the implementation